List of football stadiums in Colombia

-The 46,000-capacity Estadio Atanasio Girardot is the home of Atlético Nacional, with millions of fans the most popular sports club in Colombia.

-The 37,899-capacity Estadio Olímpico Pascual Guerrero.

 The following is a list of football stadiums in Colombia, ordered by capacity.
 The listed stadiums are or were used in at least a season by a professional team.
 The largest stadiums in Colombia which are not used for football are the 14,500-capacity Santamaría Bullring in Bogotá and the Estadio Édgar Rentería, a 12,000-capacity baseball stadium in Barranquilla.